China's Chang'e 6 sample-return Moon mission explained

 Collecting the lunar sample

-To date, China’s Chang’e 4 lander and rover are the only spacecraft to have touched down on the lunar far side.
+Up until Chang'e 6's landing, China’s Chang’e 4 lander and rover had been the only spacecraft to have touched down on the lunar far side.

 It’s been surveyed by several lunar orbiter missions, but as the Soviet and US missions of the ’60s and ’70s remained on the near side, no samples have ever been retrieved from the region.